 Voniè Stillson (She/Her) BC-DMT LPC NCC ATRIC ACS

-Voniè is a Board Certified Dance Movement Therapist, Lisenced Professional Counselor, National Certifited Counselor, Aquatic Therapy Rehab Institue Certified Aquatic Rehabilitation Specialist, and Approved Clinical Supervisor.
+Voniè is a Board Certified Dance Movement Therapist, Licensed Professional Counselor, National Certified Counselor, Aquatic Therapy Rehab Institute Certified Aquatic Rehabilitation Specialist, and Approved Clinical Supervisor.
 She is a Mississippi native who received her BA in Dance Therapy from Naropa University in Boulder.
-She recieved her MA in Dance/Movement Therapy and Counseling from Antioch University New England in New Hampshire.
-She was American Dance Therapy Association’s 2014 Outstanding Achievement award reciepient for her work creating the Southern Chapter and was their 1st president.
-She is currently the vice president of the Rocky Mountain Chapter of the American Dance Therapy Association, the Western Region Member at Large, active with the Multicultural Diversity Committee and the Native American, Sprituality and Disability Awareness Affinity Groups.
+She received her MA in Dance/Movement Therapy and Counseling from Antioch University New England in New Hampshire.
+She was American Dance Therapy Association’s 2014 Outstanding Achievement award recipient for her work creating the Southern Chapter and was their 1st president.
+She is currently the Vice President of the Rocky Mountain Chapter of the American Dance Therapy Association, the Western Region Member at Large, active with the Multicultural Diversity Committee and the Native American, Spirituality and Disability Awareness Affinity Groups.
 Voniè’s presented at mental health conferences on the local, state and national levels, community-based workshops and pop culture conventions.

 Voniè has 16 years post Master’s experience and 25+ years experience with individuals with Mental Illness/Intellectual Developmental Delays and various physical special needs.
 Settings she has worked in include private practice, outpatient day treatment for adolescents, nursing homes, and locked units at state hospitals.

 Voniè uses dance therapy to address a variety of needs from working with anxiety and stress reduction and processing trauma along with ways to increase interpersonal connection.
 Dance/Movement Therapy is the psychotherapeutic use of movement to further the emotional, cognitive, physical and social integration of the individual.
 She also does work combining the psychotherapeutic benefits of dance therapy with the physical therapy aspects of aquatic rehabilitative therapy.